intel-iot-devkit/store-traffic-monitor-python/README.md

 The application can use any number of videos for detection (i.e. the _config.json_ file can have any number of item), but the more videos the application uses in parallel, the more the frame rate of each video scales down.
 This can be solved by adding more computation power to the machine on which the application is running.

 ### Which Input video to use
 The application works with any input video.
-Sample videos for object detection are provided [here](https://github.com/intel-iot-devkit/sample-videos/). <br>
+Sample videos are provided [here](https://github.com/intel-iot-devkit/sample-videos/). <br>

 For first-use, we recommend using the [people-detection](https://github.com/intel-iot-devkit/sample-videos/blob/master/people-detection.mp4), [one-by-one-person-detection](https://github.com/intel-iot-devkit/sample-videos/blob/master/one-by-one-person-detection.mp4), [bottle-detection](https://github.com/intel-iot-devkit/sample-videos/blob/master/bottle-detection.mp4) videos.
 The videos are automatically downloaded to the `resources/` folder by setup.sh.
 For example:<br>